wso2/docs-devant/en/docs/devant-concepts/data-planes.md

 The Devant private data plane ensures extensive, production-grade security, ranging from infrastructure and architecture to zero-trust network security.
 All incoming traffic is protected by a firewall and must undergo authentication and authorization via the API Gateway.
 It also provides end-to-end network traffic encryption using Cilium transparent encryption, ensuring efficient data path encryption.

+[//]: # (Uncomment the following line after adding the private data plane security levels)
-For details on the private data plane security levels supported in Devant pricing plans, see [Private Data Plane Security Levels](../references/private-data-plane-security-levels.md).
+[//]: # (For details on the private data plane security levels supported in Devant pricing plans, see [Private Data Plane Security Levels]&#40;../references/private-data-plane-security-levels.md&#41;.)

 ### Management models